 The particle density exhibits variability between nuclei and condensed glycerol particles.
-Based on the initial composition of the fluorescein solution utilized for generating nuclei, the density of the nuclei was determined to be 1720 kg.m-3 after total desiccation.
-In contrast, the density of the condensed particles is approximated to the
+Based on the initial composition of the fluorescein solution utilized for generating nuclei, the density of the nuclei was determined to be 1720 kg m^{-3} after total desiccation.
+In contrast, the density of the condensed particles is approximated to the density of pure glycerol, given the negligible mass of the nuclei compared to the mass of glycerol that condenses on them.
+Consequently, particles with diameters of 2 μm and above are considered to possess a density of approximately 1260 kg m-3.

-249 approximately 1260 kg.m-3.